dangtuanhuy/assembla-to-jira-migration/README.md

 * Assembla tickets with tag `bug` should be converted into Jira issue of type `bug`.
 * Automatically create custom fields instead of requiring the user to do this manually (see above).
 * Data directory for Jira should have subdirectory per project `data/jira/:project-name`, e.g. like Assembla: `data/assembla/:space-name`
+* Use a user-defined Jira project template instead of requiring the user to define stuff manually.
 * Assign original authors as creators of tickets (this might not be possible)
 * Refactor: cleanup code, remove duplication, fix rubocop warnings, and make more object-oriented using classes.